DNS-OARC/dsc/README.md

-If you are building `dsc` from it's Git repository you will first need to initiate the Git submodules that exists and later create autoconf/automake files, this will require a build environment with autoconf, automake and libtool to be installed.
+If you are building `dsc` from it's Git repository you will first need to initiate the Git submodules that exists and later create autoconf/automake files, this will require a build environment with autoconf, automake, libtool and pkgconfig to be installed.

 ```
 git clone https://github.com/DNS-OARC/dsc.git